 Treasury E-learning course: Dissecting Treasury Products using Payoff diagrams

-This is the second part of the transcript from one of 5 sessions of the Online Selling Treasury Products Training video course.
+This is the second part of the transcript from one of 5 sessions of the Cross Selling Treasury Products Training Video.
 Also see our free online treasury risk training guide.

 The most powerful tool that you can use in Treasury conversations and Treasury sales engagements is this two by two matrix (below) and grade school mathematics.
 I basically have a grid and this grid has four quadrants.
 I’ll call this quadrant one [top left hand side of grid], I’ll call this quadrant two [top right hand side], I’ll call this quadrant three [botton left hand side], and I’ll call this quadrant four [bottom right hand side].